FreeDev-Group/Samuel-s-team--Special-Challenge-for-Cohort-3/testing/jonathan/TR-UseCase-Create_Account.md

 - Stored
 - Sent for administrator approval
-- I should see a message like: “Your account is pending approval”

-Validation should be field-specific and logical **Expected behavior:**
-If username is empty,  show ONLY:
- “Username is required”
-If email is empty,  show ONLY:
- “Email is required”
+- I should see a message like: “Your account is pending approval” -Validation should be field-specific and logical If username is empty,  show ONLY: “Username is required” If email is empty,  show ONLY: “Email is required”

 System should not check duplicates when required fields are missing